111: HIGHWAY TO THE DANGER ZONE

 Biloxi 6′ 5″ righthander Trey Supak fires a fastball towards the plate during the late innings of the game.
 Supak came within one out of a no-hitter.

 MGM Park was only four years old and looked similar to other Minor League ballparks around the country.
 The noticeable exception, however, was the impressive MGM Beau Rivage Hotel and Casino stood prominently past the right-centerfield fence.
 At the conclusion of the first game, my photographer and his wife strolled around the stadium’s concourse for a few minutes before they made the decision to walk back to their hotel.
 The three of us likely would have stayed for the second game, but the heat had become unbearable.
-As twilight hit the Gulf Coast area, Tom snapped a few photos of the ballpark before he turned his camera towards the 112-foot tall guitar that stood in front of our hotel.
+As twilight hit the Gulf Coast area, Tom snapped a few photos of the ballpark before he turned his camera towards the 112-foot-tall guitar that stood in front of our hotel.
 When that guitar was built in 2005, it was the tallest Hard Rock sign in the world.

 Three Shuckers’ fans got into the ‘Christmas In July’ spirit when they donned their Santa costumes for the two games.
 When I saw the trio, I knew in my mind they had to be sweating their bells off in those hot outfits.